GaiaNet-AI/docs/docs/node-guide/troubleshooting.md

 ## The system cannot find CUDA libraries

 Sometimes, the CUDA toolkit is installed in a non-standard location.
 The error message here is often not able to find `libcu*12`.
 For example, you might have CUDA installed with your Python setup.
-The following command would install CUDA into Python's enviornment.
+The following command would install CUDA into Python's environment.

 ```
 sudo apt install python3-pip -y